 Peter Glenser replies: A: In short, yes absolutely.
 Assuming you both have valid shotgun certificates there is no reason at all why you shouldn’t do as you ask.
 The law…

-Trouble hitting high birds?
+hitting high birds

 A: If there is one question I get asked time again, it’s about hitting high birds.
 The first thing is to know your range; I often see people shooting at things that are out of…

-5 minutes with… William Asprey of William & Son
+William Asprey of William & Son

 How were you introduced to shooting?
 By my paternal grandfather shooting fir cones in his garden.
 I really can’t remember what it felt like and I don’t think that I hit anything!
 At…

-The dream gundog team
+springer spaniel dream gundog

 I’ll tell you what I want to see behind me when I am standing in a line of guns outside a likely looking covert.
 I want to see a bunch of pickers-up with sundry…